youngser/gmmase/README.md

 g <- read_graph(fname, format="edgelist") # please read igraph manual page for details, e.g., other graph formats it can handle, etc.
 ```

+and follow the rest of the demo procedures.

 # Software and Hardware Information